Event details

 University of California, San Diego (UCSD), USA

-Joseph Wang is a Distinguished Professor of Nanoegineering, a SAIC Endowed Professor and the Director of the Center of Wearable Sensors (CWS) at University of California San Diego (UCSD), USA.
-Dr. Wang has made pioneering contributions to the fields of wearable sensors, biosensors, and microscale robots.
 He is a member of the US National Academy of Inventors, and of the European Academies of Engineering and of Science and Arts, and a fellow of the RSC, ECS and AIMBE.
 He has authored over 1300 research papers, 12 books, and 60 patents.
-He has been a has been a Thomson Reuters Highly Cited Researcher since 2015 (H Index 216).
-Wang holds Honorary Professor from 11 different universities and is the recipient of 3 National American Chemical Society Awards for Analytical Chemistry (2024), Electrochemistry (2006) and Instrumentation (1999), of the Ralph Adams Pittcon Award in Bioanalytical Chemistry, of the Talanta Medal, 2021 IUPAC Analytical Chemistry Medal, the Breyer Medal (Australia), Heyrovsky Medal (Czech Republic) the Speirs Medal (RSC), and the IEEE Sensor Achievement Award, 2021.
+Wang has been a Thomson Reuters Highly Cited Researcher since 2015 (H Index 225).
+Wang holds Honorary Professor from 11 different universities and is the recipient of 3 National American Chemical Society (ACS) Awards for Analytical Chemistry (2024), Electrochemistry (2006) and Instrumentation (1999), of the Ralph Adams Pittcon Award in Bioanalytical Chemistry, of the Talanta Medal, 2021 IUPAC Analytical Chemistry Medal, the Breyer Medal (Australia), Heyrovsky Medal (Czech Republic), the Speirs Medal (RSC), and the IEEE Sensor Achievement Award, 2021.

 Wei Gao